InstituteforDiseaseModeling/synthpops/docs/input_data.rst

 Locations
 =======================
 |SP| input data is organized around the concept of a :term:`location`.
-Each location can have its own set of values for each of the input data.
+Each location can have its own set of values for each of the input data fields or parameters.

 Location hierarchy
 =======================
 Every location optionally has a parent location.
-The child location inherits all of the parameter values from the parent.
+The child location inherits all of the data field values from the parent.
 The child location can override the values inherited from the parent.